Leeks can be steamed, braised, grilled, and poached. You can also make leek au gratin and leek-potato soup.

-The flavor and fragrance of leeks are more subtle, more delicate and sweeter than onions
+The flavor and fragrance of leeks are more subtle, delicate, and sweeter than onions.

-Cook.
-Leeks can be prepared much the same way as asparagus.
+- Leeks can be prepared much the same way as asparagus.
 They can be used in stocks, soups, stews, and poached or steamed.
-They should not be overcooked or they will become slippery and slimy
+They should not be overcooked or they will become slippery and slimy.

 - To ensure uniform cooking use similarly sized leeks.

 - Braising or baking leeks allow 25 to 35 minutes.

 - Simmer medium- to large-size whole leeks for 10 to 15 minutes; quarters, halves, or small whole leeks for about 5 minutes.

 - Steam medium- to large-size whole leeks for 15 to 20 minutes; quarters, halves, or small whole leeks for about 10 minutes.